 A common error is to address a presenting behavior without treating the underlying cause.
 A good comparison would be to treat pneumonia with cough syrup.
 Sure, you’ll get rid of the cough, but the underlying illness would still be there!
 Furthermore, the pneumonia would likely worsen since the primary presenting behavior (coughing) would be suppressed.
 Eliminating your dog’s aggressive responses like growling, lunging or biting will not resolve his aggression – it will only suppress the obvious signals.
 Your dog will still experience the same emotions but he’ll lose his ability to communicate through warning signals.
-This is usually the case when dogs “bite out of the blue” – they were previously punished for growling.
+A dog THAT “bites out of the blue” may have previously been punished for growling.

 Behavior modification training investigates why your dog reacts the way he does, as well as what happens just before he responds.
 When we know what is triggering your dog to react and why, we are able to intervene early and address the underlying cause.

 Behavior modification begins with a 2-hour initial meeting to evaluate your situation, gather background information, assess your dog's issues, and discuss your training goals.
 After the evaluation you’ll get a comprehensive, customized report that includes a behavior modification training plan.